scottvr/gtrsnipe/README.md

 E|-------------------|-----------------------|--1----------------|-----------------------|--5----------------|
 ```

-If you know you want to play a piece in a certain position, tweak the "sweet spot"
+If you know you want to play a piece in a certain position, tweak the "sweet spot":

 ```
 $ gtrsnipe csx.mid csx.tab --string-switch-penalty 0 --unplayable-fret-span 4 -y --no-articulations --sweet-spot-low 0 --sweet-spot-high 4 -y --ignore-open